 All required application materials, including a VERIFIED OTCAS application, must be received by Carroll by Dec.
 1 each year.

-- Verified OTCAS application The OTCAS verification process can take up to 4-6 weeks to complete, therefore early application is highly recommended.
+- Verified OTCAS application The OTCAS verification process can take up to 4-6 weeks to complete, therefore early submission of application is highly recommended.
 Click on link for more details regarding the OTCAS verification process.

 The following items must be submitted directly to OTCAS and/or addressed within the OTCAS application:

 - Official transcripts from all undergraduate and graduate institutions.
 NOTE: Carroll University undergraduate students must also send all official transcripts directly to OTCAS